huggingface/transformers/docs/source/preprocessing.rst

 Preprocessing data
 ==================

-In this tutorial, we'll explore how to preocess your data using 🤗 Transformers.
-The main tool for this is what we call a :doc:`tokenizer <main_classes/tokenizer>`.
+In this tutorial, we'll explore how to preprocess your data using 🤗 Transformers.
+The main tool for this is what we

+call a :doc:`tokenizer <main_classes/tokenizer>`.
 You can build one using the tokenizer class associated to the model you would like to use, or directly with the :class:`~transformers.AutoTokenizer` class.